Enjoy the Silence

 "Enjoy the Silence" is a song by the English electronic music band Depeche Mode.
 Written by Martin Gore and recorded in 1989, it was released as the second single from their seventh studio album, Violator (1990), on 5 February 1990 by Mute Records.
-The song topped the charts of Denmark and Spain and is the band's highest-charting single in the United States, peaking at number eight on the Billboard Hot 100.
-It won an award in the category of Best British Single at the Brit Awards 1991.
-The accompanying music video for the song was directed by Anton Corbijn and references The Little Prince from Antoine de Saint-Exupéry.
-In the video, Dave Gahan appears, dressed as a king, wandering in the hillsides with a deck chair.
+The song topped the charts of European Hit Radio, Denmark and Spain, and is the band's highest-charting single in the United States, peaking at number eight on the Billboard Hot 100 and number two on the Cash Box Top 100.

+Their best-selling single, it is included in several "best of" lists, including coming in at number one on Billboard magazine's list of top Depeche Mode songs ever.
+It won Depeche Mode their first award in the category of Best British Single at the Brit Awards 1991.
+The accompanying music video for the song was directed by Anton Corbijn and features singer Dave Gahan, dressed as a king, wandering the countryside with a deckchair.

 "Enjoy the Silence" was re-released as a single in 2004 for the Depeche Mode remix project Remixes 81–04, and was titled "Enjoy the Silence (Reinterpreted)" or, more simply, "Enjoy the Silence 04".

-Background and recording
+Background

-"Enjoy the Silence" was recorded in 1989, part of the Violator sessions.
-Typical for a Depeche Mode album, songwriter Martin Gore brought in demos of several songs for the band to hear, and had created a ballad-like demo of "Enjoy the Silence", which, at band member Alan Wilder's insistence, was re-worked into the up-tempo version of the song that was released.
+Following the successful releases of their previous album, Music for the Masses in 1987 and a live album 101 in early 1989, Depeche Mode reconvened in 1989 in a studio in Milan, Italy to record material for their new album.
+The band had invited Mark Ellis, known professionally as Flood, to be co-producer of the new album alongside the band.
+The sessions in Milan resulted in the song "Personal Jesus", which was released as a single in August 1989 before the rest of the album was completed.
+Following the Milan sessions, the band moved to Puk Recording Studios in Denmark to record the rest of their new material.